madmickstar/polo_trader/README.md

 trading ratio/threshold.
 The script continuously trades back and forth between the two crypto pairs, every time the trading threshold is hit.

+`polo_trader` includes a monitoring script called `order_book` which enables the ability to view the current gain/loss of the crypto pairs you want to trade between.
+Always run `order_book` before using `polo_trader`, to ensure the outcome is desirable.

 Polo Trader Features
 --------------------